-WLAN Client Configuration

-Item Description Comments

-Pass Key/Phrase Enter the Pass Key/Phrase for the used confidentiality method as an ASCII or HEX string as selected above: WEP (64-bit) / WEP (128-bit): Enter a 5/13 character long ASCII string.
+WLAN Client Configuration Item Description Comments Pass Key/Phrase Enter the Pass Key/Phrase for the used confidentiality method as an ASCII or HEX string as selected above: WEP (64-bit) / WEP (128-bit): Enter a 5/13 character long ASCII string.
 The system will generate a 10/26 character hexadecimal security key and assign it to the currently selected Key Index.
 OR Enter a 10/26 character long hexadecimal (HEX) string.
 This security key will be assigned for the currently selected Key Index.
-WPA-PSK (TKIP) and WPA2-PSK (AES-CCMP) Enter a 8 to 63 character long (ASCII) string The Pass Key/Phrase of the wireless client must match the Pass Key/Phrase of the wireless infrastructure.
+OR Enter a 10/26 character long hexadecimal (HEX) string.
+This security key will be assigned for the currently selected Key Index.
+OR Enter a 8 to 63 character long (ASCII) string OR Enter a 64 character long hexadecimal (HEX) string The Pass Key/Phrase of the wireless client must match the Pass Key/Phrase of the wireless infrastructure.
 A valid ASCII Pass Phrase includes only printable ASCII characters, including space (ASCII decimal 32 to 126).
 A valid HEX Pass Phrase may include numeric characters 0-9 and alpha characters A-F. NOTE: A pass phrase will be displayed as 10 successive asterisk () characters, after it has been saved.

-hexadecimal (HEX) string

 Confirm Pass Phrase Re-enter the Pass Phrase entered above.